 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Entry criteria 2019/20

 GCE A-level BBC (all subjects considered).

-BTEC Level 3 Extended Diploma DDD in Art and Design, Applied Science, Creative Media Production, Enterprise and Entrepreneurship, Music and Music Technology, Performing Arts, Production Arts or Travel and Tourism.
+BTEC Level 3 Extended Diploma DDM in Art and Design, Applied Science, Creative Media Production, Enterprise and Entrepreneurship, Music and Music Technology, Performing Arts, Production Arts or Travel and Tourism.

 BTEC Level 3 Diploma DD in Art and Design, Applied Science, Creative Media Production, Enterprise and Entrepreneurship, Music and Music Technology, Performing Arts, Production Arts or Travel and Tourism, with an A-Level at grade B.

 BTEC Level 3 Subsidiary Diploma D in any subject, with A-Levels grades BC.

 International Baccalaureate Diploma 29 points.